Kaktana/kaktana-react-lightweight-charts/README.md

 import Chart from 'kaktana-react-lightweight-charts'
 ```

-To create a basic candlestick chart with minimal configuration, write as follows:
+To create a basic candlestick chart, write as follows:
 ```javascript
 class App extends Component {
   constructor(props) {